 A conviction for Driving on Suspended License stays on a Virginia driving record for eleven (11) years.
 The DMV assesses six (6) points as a demerit deduction for this conviction.
 Convictions for this charge may impact insurance rates, employment opportunities, and applications for security clearances.
 This is a permanent criminal conviction that may not be removed from the criminal record.
-It is important that a defendant charged with this criminal offense have an experienced and diligent attorney.
+It is important that a defendant find a good lawyer who can help them in court.

 Effective July, 2019, the Virginia Division of Motor Vehicles may not suspend a person's driving license for failure to pay fines and court costs.
 The court still has the power to attempt collection of the fines and court costs and will also assess additional penalties as a collection fee (normally 17% of the total amount).

 Preparing For Your Court Date - Re-Instate Your License If Possible

 In the experience of the Law Office, it is a good idea to get the driver's license re-issued before court.
 Sometimes, a client may need a continuance of the court date to get time to complete this task.
 A continuance delays the court date a month or two (or more) to the officer's next available date.
 Getting the License reinstated before court may help to get the charge dismissed for compliance.
 In the alternative, it may be reduced to Driving Without a License or knocked down to Failure to Have License in Possession, a traffic infraction with a ten dollar fine.
-Attorney Yeargan can help clients get a continuance by filing his court appearance before the court date and requesting a change of the date by motion with the clerk.
+Attorney Yeargan can help you get a continuance by filing his court appearance before the court date and requesting a change of the date by motion with the clerk.